NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CSRF (cross-site request forgery).md

 Common CSFR includes:
 - changing user's credentials, making the account unusable for the user and stealing his identity
 - sending unwanted transactions

+### Prevalence

+Among 5,000 randomly selected scan targets of HTTP requests by Acunetix in 2020, 36% were found vulnerable to CSRF attacks [[(Ramadan, Osama, et al., 2024)]]

 ### Mitigation techniques